mcflugen/nsf_supporting_docs/docs/Hutton_Facilities_and_Equipment.md

 20 to 60 people).
 Office space for Postdoctoral position and graduate student are provided by INSTAAR.
 Typically, a Postdoctoral fellow could share his office with one other researcher.
-Graduate students are typically sharing offices with 1or 2 other students.
+Graduate students are typically sharing offices with 1 or 2 other students.